a11yphant/a11yphant/documentation.md

 npm run import-challenges
 ```

 7. Your application is now up and running at [http://localhost:3001](http://localhost:3001).
+You can also explore the API using GraphQL Playground at [http://localhost:3000/graphql](http://localhost:3000/graphql).

 8. To stop the application or look into the logs of an individual service, have a look at the sections [Custom NPM Commands](#custom-npm-commands) and [Useful pm2 Commands](#useful-pm2-commands).